MartinPankraz/DSAGTechXChange25/2-copilot-agents/student/Quest2.md

 # 🔌 Challenge 2: Setup Flow + SAP OData Connector
 [< 🤖 Quest 1](Quest1.md) - **[🔧 Quest 3 >](Quest3.md)**

-In Challenge 2, we will make your agent autonomous and add some knowledge in the form of an FAQ documents to your agent.
+In Challenge 2, we will make your agent autonomous and add the function to retrieve order information based on the Sales Order ID.

 ## 2.1 Ask a Question
 For all the DSAG participants we will provide a Power App to enter Demo Questions which should eventually trigger our Agent.
 You can find the [Demo Questions App here](https://org9b8075dc.crm4.dynamics.com/main.aspx?appid=ebcffe1d-a308-f011-bae3-7c1e52fba45f).
 Please use the provided credentials for your M365 user if prompted to log in.